Alto saxophone: Range

 As with most saxophones, the alto's written range is B♭3 to F6 (or F♯6), with the higher altissimo register starting at F♯6 (or G6).
 The saxophone's altissimo register is more difficult to control than that of other woodwinds and is usually only expected from advanced players.
+There is no well-defined upper limit for the altissimo register, but most fingering charts go up to a written D8 (sounding F7).

 The alto saxophone is a transposing instrument, with pitches sounding a major sixth lower than written.
 In terms of concert pitches, the alto saxophone's range is from concert D♭3 (the D♭ below middle C—see Scientific pitch notation) to concert A♭5 (or A5 on altos with a high F♯ key).

-A few rare alto saxophones have been keyed to reach a low A, a semitone lower, similar to baritone saxophones.
+A few rare alto saxophones, like some Selmer Mark VI models and some made by Couesnon, have been keyed to reach a low A, a semitone lower, similar to baritone saxophones.

 Alto saxophonists

-Notable jazz alto saxophonists include Charlie Parker, Cannonball Adderley, Johnny Hodges, Paul Desmond, Benny Carter, Ornette Coleman, Bobby Watson, Eric Dolphy, Marshall Allen, Art Pepper, Julius Hemphill, Oliver Lake, Anthony Braxton, Henry Threadgill, Carlos Ward, David Sanborn, Dave Koz, Tom Scott, Paquito D'Rivera, John Zorn, Tim Berne, Steve Wilson, Steve Coleman, Greg Osby, Vincent Herring, Mark Gross, Kenny Garrett, and Jeff Coffin.
+Notable jazz alto saxophonists include Charlie Parker, Cannonball Adderley, Johnny Hodges, Sonny Stitt, Paul Desmond, Benny Carter, Ornette Coleman, Lee Konitz, Bobby Watson, Eric Dolphy, Marshall Allen, Art Pepper, Julius Hemphill, Oliver Lake, Anthony Braxton, Henry Threadgill, Carlos Ward, David Sanborn, Dave Koz, Tom Scott, Paquito D'Rivera, John Zorn, Tim Berne, Steve Wilson, Steve Coleman, Greg Osby, Vincent Herring, Mark Gross, Kenny Garrett and Jeff Coffin.

 Notable classical alto saxophonists include Tim McAllister, Jean-Yves Fourmeau, Lawrence Gwozdz, Donald Sinta, Harvey Pittel, Larry Teal, Kenneth Tse, Arno Bornkamp, Harry White, Otis Murphy, Claude Delangle.

 Kadri Gopalnath was the pioneer of Carnatic music for the instrument.
+Rudresh Mahanthappa combines elements of jazz and Carnatic music for the alto saxophone.